 This Traditional Potato Salad recipe is an American classic guaranteed to be devoured at any summer cookout.
 You’ll love this recipe because it’s quick and easy and can be made hours ahead of time!
 Just reserve the crispy bacon for right before serving.

 Potato salad is typically made with mayonnaise.
 But many potato salad lovers have a love-hate relationship with mayo, so if mayo is not your thing, check out my recipe for No-Mayo Potato Salad made with vinaigrette which is also in the video demo below (in the recipe card).

 (FULL RECIPE VIDEO IS IN THE RECIPE CARD BELOW)

 What are the best potatoes to use for potato salad?

-One of my favorite waxy potatoes are Yukon Gold potatoes.
-Personally, I love them for their buttery flavor they give to the recipe.
+One of my favorite waxy potatoes is a Yukon Gold potato.
+Personally, I love them for the buttery flavor they give to the recipe.

 STEP#1: Peel and Boil Potatoes

 After the potatoes are just fork-tender, carefully strain and allow to cool.
 When they are cool enough to handle, chop into bite-size pieces for easy eating.

 Place the potatoes in a small bowl and set aside.

 A watery potato salad can be caused by mixing the potatoes while they are too hot or the ingredients used in your potato salad (for example too much vinegar or other liquid).